 As a sponsor, one of the best ways to help your child is to build regular correspondence with them.
-This helps them improve their English reading and writing skills.
-It also helps inspire them to work hard in school because they know that their sponsor cares about them.
+This helps them improve their English reading and writing skills and it helps inspire them to work hard in school because they know that their sponsor cares about them.
 For many of the children, especially those living with guardians, having a person show that they really care about them is of deep emotional value.

-When sending an email please put the full name of the child in the “Subject” line of the email and the full name of the sponsor of record so we can make sure that the right email goes to the right child.
+If you have any issues using the portal you can alternatively send an email to MyStudent@NgongRoad.org which we will print for your child.
+Please put the full name of the child in the “Subject” line of the email and the full name of the sponsor of record so we can make sure that the right email goes to the right child.

 We have found that writing one or two simple questions in your correspondences can help you get to know your student better and form a deeper relationship.
-We do not recommend sending anything of value although photos are fine and the children appreciate them.
+Attaching photos or video messages is strongly encouraged–the children really appreciate them.

-We try to deliver the mail promptly.
+We try to deliver communications promptly but replies can be delayed for many reasons.
 During exam weeks at the end of each trimester, students are not able to travel to the office and caseworkers are not allowed in the schools for routine visits.
 Therefore, the student’s responses will be delayed.
 The exam weeks are typically at the end of each trimester (late March/early April, late July/early August, late November/early December).
 Please keep this in mind as you anticipate your student’s reply.